nasheomirro/react-polymorphed/README.md

 type B = (props: { className: string }) => any;

 type C = A extends B ? true : never; // never!

 // but then
 type D = (props: { className?: string }) => any;
 type E = D extends B ? true : never; // never!
 ```

-clearly type of `D` does support being passed a `className` prop but it doesn't extend `B`!
-I'll stop here as there could be more weird edge-cases, plus this is just one property `className`.
-So because of these interactions, I decided to just check if the props are valid using `ValidateProps`.
+clearly type `D` does support being passed a `className` prop but it doesn't extend `B`!
+I'll stop here as there are more interactions to take care of.
+And because of this, I felt it more useful to just have the checks for element type and prop type separately.

 </details>